I haven't used Windows for a long time and my new job may require Windows environment. So I checked out new ways to use Emacs under Windows.

 rev. That it's due to quoting and wrong Emacs code assumption:

 Starting X for graphical Emacs seems too complicated, but possible.
 Especially by using multi-window:

 Nowadays there is

-emacs-w32 build in Cygwin repositories.
-It uses native widgets and in all
+emacs-w32 build in Cygwin repository.
+It uses native widgets but in all other

-other cases is regular Cygwin application.
-So I have Hg/Git and TRAMP working out of the box!
+cases it is a regular Cygwin application.
+So I will have Hg/Git and TRAMP working out of the box!

 emacs-w32 executable is that all Cygwin executables compiled with